New York, city of Trump’s dreams, delivers his comeuppance - The Boston Globe

 Like droves of New Yorkers before him, he retired to Florida.

-When he returns north now, he spends most of his time at his club in Bedminster, New Jersey.
+When he returns north now, he spends most of his time at his club in Bedminster, N.J.
 The man who long tried to eschew his bridge-and-tunnel past is again separated from Manhattan by a river.

 On his first return to Manhattan after leaving office, the New York Post reported a single person waited outside Trump Tower to catch a glimpse.
 Even protesters couldn't be bothered with him anymore.

-His rebuke came from New Yorkers taking part in a right-of-passage for city dwellers, jury duty, and if it fit the mold of prior grand juries, it brought together a quintessential Manhattan cross-section, from neighborhoods, incomes and backgrounds different enough to ensure a cast of characters fit for TV.
+His rebuke came from New Yorkers taking part in a rite-of-passage for city dwellers, jury duty, and if it fit the mold of prior grand juries, it brought together a quintessential Manhattan cross-section, from neighborhoods, incomes, and backgrounds different enough to ensure a cast of characters fit for TV.

 With word of Trump's indictment now out, the story of his deteriorating romance with New York is gaining a sense of finality.
 Even the Post, part of the Rupert Murdoch media empire that helped Trump win the White House to begin with, has abandoned him.
 The paper that once documented his affair with a screaming "Best Sex I've Ever Had" headline beside Trump's smirking face, last week called him "deranged" on a front page on which he was branded "Bat Hit Crazy" in huge letters.